From the creators of Food Truck Festivals of America (FTFA),

 Executive Producer Anne-Marie Aigner can best be described as a gifted trend-spotter.
 When she noticed a gap in Boston’s food truck industry she saw an opportunity to fill it with something divine.
 Food truck festivals are not just a trend on the West coast…they are a movement that has slowly trickled through the Midwest and finally landed in the East.

-In fact, not only have the trucks arrived, but, based on the number of calls we get from businesses and communities all over the country, so have the festivals – and private events with food trucks.
-So, Anne-Marie created Food Trucks 2 Go (FT2G), which responds to requests for trucks and festivals.
+In fact, not only have the trucks arrived, but, based on the number of calls we get from businesses and communities, so have the festivals, private events with food trucks, corporate catering events -- and the public's love for food trucks.
+So, when the pandemic hit and Anne-Marie sold Food Truck Festivals of America, we pivoted and instead created Food Truck Ventures, booking local events in New England.
 Are the food trucks here to stay?
 If you’ve eaten from a food truck, you already know the answer.

 In the News

-See what the media is saying about our Food Truck Ventures!
+See what the media are saying about our Food Truck Ventures!